 What Is the Future of Bots?

 Chatbots, or bots, are powerful tools that can help companies develop marketing research and enhance user engagement.
 This is a great time to take a look at the future of bots and to explore how they can enhance existing tech and boost sales.

 The buzz around chatbots, or bots, has been on quite the roller coaster ride for the past few years.
 As with most new technology, there was an initial spike in user interest, followed by a sharp decline, and then popularity leveled out.
 The hype seems to be on the rise again, so this is a great time to take a closer look at the future of bots.

-Currently, companies use bots as powerful tools to develop marketing research, enhance user engagement and provide customer service.
+Currently, companies use bots as powerful tools to develop marketing research, enhance user engagement, and provide better customer service.
 Users are now exchanging information with bots at a substantial rate, allowing bots and bot developers to refine their processes.
 Bots can assist us with scheduling, making purchases, finding information, and operating our devices.
 So, what’s in line for the future of chatbots as we continue to immerse ourselves in deeper technological advancements and interactions?

 No matter how good a product is, there’s always room for improvement.
 Challenges can include cost of implementation, security, functionality, and of course, popularity in usage.
 When Facebook initially launched its Messenger bot, there were mixed reviews.
 Advertisers saw a new potential to efficiently engage with their audience, but reviews of the user experience weren’t all positive.
 When you communicate with a bot, it can seem like you’re talking to a robot.
 Users want to feel like they’re speaking and interacting with actual people.

 Since Facebook’s Messenger bot launch, developers have been working tirelessly to create conversational marketing artificial intelligence (AI) that allows users to easily and comfortably communicate with bots.
 And bots are being coded to learn from their interactions with users to help reduce frustrating and impersonal interactions.